-Samuel is an interesting man.
-The A.M. after his name shows that he had a Master of Arts degree (from Latin, Artium Magister) from Magdalene College, Cambridge.
+Samuel was an unusual man in his day.
+The A.M. after his name shows that he had a Master of Arts degree (from Latin, Artium Magister) from Magdalene College, in Cambridge.
 While it was common enough for 18th century clergymen in the Church of England to have studied at university, it was almost unheard of for someone like Samuel Knight.

-For more than twenty years, two great evangelists, John Wesley and George Whitefield had been preaching the good news of salvation through Jesus to the ordinary people wherever they found them, because the Church of England no longer would.
+For more than twenty years, two great evangelists, John Wesley and George Whitefield had taken the good news of salvation through Jesus to the ordinary people, wherever they found them.
+They did this because the Church of England no longer would.

-Prominent evangelicals such as William Wilberforce and Charles Simeon also supported the Elland Society fund and, in fact, Charles Simeon founded another society just like it, to raise up evangelical ministers in London.
+Prominent evangelicals such as William Wilberforce and Charles Simeon also supported the Elland Society fund.
+In fact, Charles Simeon founded another society just like it, to raise up evangelical ministers in London.
 These men all wanted to see evangelical clergymen in Church of England pulpits so that the gospel could be preached, freely and truthfully.

-This same generation of evangelical clergymen from the north of England included Richard Johnson and Samuel Marsden (another Elland Society beneficiary), who became the first and second chaplains to the penal colony of New South Wales.
+This same generation of evangelical clergymen from the north of England included Richard Johnson and Samuel Marsden (another Elland Society beneficiary).
+These two men became the first and the second chaplains to the penal colony of New South Wales.

-In spite of the physical hardships and the agonising difficulties the first chaplain faced, John Newton was convinced that Richard Johnson’s pioneering ministry would eventually grow.
-This is how he encouraged him, during the early years:
+In spite of the physical hardships and the agonising difficulties that the first chaplain faced, John Newton was convinced that Richard Johnson’s pioneering ministry would eventually grow.
+He wrote a letter to encourage him, during the early years:

 I have not been disheartened by your apparent want of success… You are sent..not to sow salad seeds, but to plant acorns; and your labour will not be lost, though the first appearances may be very small, and the progress very slow.
 You are, I trust, planting for the next century.
 I have a good hope that your oaks will one day spring up and flourish, and produce other acorns, which, in due time, will take root, and spread…

 Much like old prayer books, genealogies often fade into obscurity over time.
 It doesn’t take long for successive generations to forget how much they owe to those who have gone before them.